wonkodv/large-vector/readme.md

     let mut vec = LVec::<usize>::with_capacity(1024 * 1000 * 1000);

-physical memory is only allocted when you actually use the page.
+physical memory is only allocated when you actually use the page.

+The same is true for `alloc::vec::Vec`, so it does not seem that this crate provides any benefit over standard vector.

 License